frashure/virginia-elections-api/README.md

 The database has been hand-curated by me, using publicly available information from a variety of news sources.
 However, my primary source of information is the outstanding [Virginia Public Access Project](https://www.vpap.org/) which, apart from being a phenomenal source of information, is a huge inspiration as an organization.

-Addresses are match to districts using the [Google Civic Information API](https://developers.google.com/civic-information/).
+Addresses are matched to districts using the [Google Civic Information API](https://developers.google.com/civic-information/).
 District numbers are parsed from the key names from the "divisions" array.

 ## Routes & Returned Data